What is ActProof Core Metrics Systems AioP Deployment Integration Contact

 ActProof OS

-• ✓ HMAC-signed QR attendance tracking
+• ✓ HMAC-signed QR attendance

-• ✓ Bradford Factor risk scoring
+• ✓ Bradford Factor risk analysis

 • Event Sourcing